Did you know Object oriented programming (OOP) has been around for over 50 years?

 It’s a good skill to have as a software developer.

-So today we’re showing you the top 10 best object-oriented programming books for 2021.
+So today we’re showing you the top 10 best object-oriented programming books for this year.

-(That said, if you prefer online courses, check out our list of top 10 best object-oriented programming courses for 2021.)
+(That said, if you prefer online courses, check out our list of top 10 best object-oriented programming courses.)

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.